Origins

 A direct source for the Reiki Gokai?

-So
+So just

-Reiki Gokai from?
+from?

-A book entitled Kenzen no Genri (Health Principles), written
+entitled Kenzen no Genri (Principles of Health),

-This, rather than the words of the Emperor (or his Ministers),
+This, rather than the words of the Emperor (or his Ministers), or the

-the direct source of Usui Sensei's Five Reiki Principles.
+source of Usui Sensei's Five Reiki Principles.

 ________